Queen Elizabeth Way: The New Niagara Falls Highway and a new freeway approaching Toronto

-It soon came time to name the new highway, and an upcoming visit by King George VI and Queen Elizabeth proved to be the focal point for a dedication ceremony.
+It soon came time to name the new highway the "Queen Elizabeth Way", and an upcoming visit by King George VI and Queen Elizabeth proved to be the focal point for a dedication ceremony.
 On June 7, 1939, the two royal family members drove along both the newly connected Toronto-Hamilton and Hamilton-Niagara Falls highways and passed through a light beam near the Henley Bridge in St. Catharines.
 This caused two Union Jacks to swing out, revealing a sign which read The Queen Elizabeth Way.

 However, the ceremony only named the segment of the highway between St. Catharines and Niagara Falls as The Queen Elizabeth Way.
 The remainder of the road was still known by various names, including the Toronto–Burlington/Hamilton Highway and The New Middle Road Highway.
 On August 23, 1940, McQuesten cut a ribbon at the Henley Bridge in St. Catharines and officially declared the Queen Elizabeth Way open between Toronto and Niagara Falls, at which point the entire route was given the Queen Elizabeth Way name.
 Over a ten-week period in the late spring and early summer of 1940, 58 km were paved, completing the four-lane highway between Hamilton and Niagara Falls.

 Construction on an extension towards Fort Erie, which became known as the QEW Extension, was underway, but the ongoing war delayed its completion.
 As an interim measure, the unpaved highway was opened during the summer of 1941.
 Bypassed by the new QEW extension to Fort Erie in 1941, the Niagara Falls bridge approach became a spur route that was no longer part of the QEW so it was officially named the Rainbow Bridge Approach for the next three decades (until upgraded and designated as Highway 420 in 1972).
 Two lanes of pavement were laid in 1946, but the four-lane highway was not fully paved until 1956, with the portion from Niagara Falls to Fort Erie being the last to be fully paved.
 The entire route - from Toronto's Humber River all the way to Fort Erie, all named as the QEW - was officially opened on October 14 of that year, completing the envisioned highway 25 years after work had begun.